eXascaleInfolab/TSM-Bench/systems/integration/README.md

 ## Prerequisites
 - The benchmark needs to be run once
-- The system needs to provide a Python connection
+- The new system needs to provide a Python client library
-- The system needs to support csv format for data loading
+- The new system should support bulk loading using a csv format

 ## Integration steps